wp-hotelier/wp-hotelier/README.md

 For detailed setup instructions, visit the official [Easy WP Hotelier Documentation](http://docs.wphotelier.com) website.

-1. Clone the GitHub repository: `https://github.com/wp-hotelier/wp-hotelier.git`
+1. Clone the GitHub repository: `https://github.com/easy-wp-hotelier/wp-hotelier.git`
-2. Or download it directly as a ZIP file: `https://github.com/wp-hotelier/wp-hotelier/archive/master.zip`
+2. Or download it directly as a ZIP file: `https://github.com/easy-wp-hotelier/wp-hotelier/archive/master.zip`

-Like any other WordPress plugin, place it in `/wp-content/plugins/`.
+Like any other WordPress plugin, place it in `/wp-content/plugins/` (the extracted `wp-hotelier` folder).

 ## NPM usage